shankar-r10n/spt-aca-hol/README.md

 For Lab 1 - we are not going to choose a own virtual network (VNet).
 So choose [No]

 But for future reference, choose [Yes]  just to make a note of this part for when you create an container app environment beyond this lab - that you get to choose an existing VNet or [Create new].

-And then provide the [Infrastructure subnet] range.
+And then observe the menu to provide the [Infrastructure subnet] range.

 The choice to have the Virtual IP as [Internal] only with the endpoint being an internal load balancer [OR] to expose the apps on an internet accessible IP address is also made here.